 We have five regular active CoPs.
 For access to resources, an online discussion forum and regular meetings with like-minded colleagues, click here to register to become a CoP member.

 The NDIS is well established in WA, but clinicians are still encountering a range of issues supporting their clients with access requests and managing the interface between the NDIS and health service provision.
-In partnership with the Disability-Health-Network TRACS WA hosts 3-4 NDIS-Health forums each year to support the effective interaction between these two entities.
+In partnership with the Disability-Health-Network TRACS WA hosts 3-4 NDIS-Health forums each year to support the effective interaction between these two entities, our next one is on Thursday 9th June.
 In October, we hosted an online forum exploring what action can be taken when a participant has a concern with their NDIS funded services, and how clinicians can support their clients to get the best possible service.
 You can find resources and videos of previous NDIS-Health forums here.

 The COVID-19 Rehabilitation Community of Practice have been actively discussing the emerging evidence regarding ‘long-COVID’, with a meeting in early November 2021 emphasising the need for preparation for a potential influx of long-COVID patients in 2022.
 Peer reviewed literature and anecdotal evidence from NSW is pointing to a high probability that many post COVID patients, while no longer infectious, will continue to suffer significant effects of the illness even 6 months after their initial COVID-19 infection.
 TRACS WA has been examining the implications of this evidence for rehabilitation services in WA and is working with the CoP to raise awareness about this challenge.